-It’s often that well-meaning owners question which of their medications apply to dogs.
-While it may be easier to treat your best buddy using medicine you have on hand, it’s usually not the right thing to do.
-When you are talking about a drug that works on a neurological level, it can have drastic and dire consequences and should be avoided.
+While it may be convenient to try to help your dog using medicine you have on hand, it’s very often not the right thing to do.
+Most drugs that work on a neurological level, such as Celexa, can have dire consequences for animals and should be strictly avoided.